 Even while the celebrations surrounding the completion of the first Torah continued, work was already beginning on the next one.
 This time, however, it took five years for 304,805 children to sign up, and the second Torah was completed in the summer of 1986, the third in 1995, the fourth in 2005, the fifth in 2012, and a sixth in 2016.

-All five Torah scrolls--embracing 1,828,830 Jewish children--reside in the Tzemach Tzedek synagogue in the Old City of Jerusalem, where the sixth Torah scroll is now being written.
+All six Torah scrolls--embracing 1,828,830 Jewish children--reside in the Tzemach Tzedek synagogue in the Old City of Jerusalem, where the seventh Torah scroll is now being written.